Performance of the low-rank tensor-train SVD (TT-SVD) for large dense tensors on modern multi-core CPUs: Background and notation

 \subsection{Tensor notation and operations}

 Classical linear algebra considers matrices and vectors ($n\times1$ matrices) and provides a notation for operations between them based on matrix-matrix products and matrix transpositions.
 We make use of this common notation where possible.
 In this paper, a dense $d$-dimensional array or tensor is denoted by $X \in \mathbf R^{n_1 \times \dots \times n_d}$.
-We can combine and split dimensions through $\operatorname{reshape}$ operations:
+We can combine and split dimensions through $\operatorname{reshape}$ operations, e.g.:

-This assumes that the dimensions of a tensor are ordered and provides a notation for unfolding a tensor into a matrix (matricization) and folding it back into a tensor.
+This assumes that the dimensions of a tensor are ordered and provides a notation for unfolding a d-dimensional tensor into a lower-dimensional tensor, respectively into a matrix (matricization), and folding it back into a d-dimensional tensor.
 It only allows us to combine neighboring dimensions, which is sufficient for all cases in this paper.
-In practice, many tensor algorithms can be written as series of matrix-operations of different matricizations of tensors, but more general $\operatorname{reshape}$ operations can often be implemented without overhead by just reinterpreting the data in memory (assuming an appropriate memory layout).
+In practice, many tensor algorithms can be written as series of matrix-operations of different matricizations of tensors, but more general $\operatorname{reshape}$ operations can often be implemented without overhead by just reinterpreting the data in memory.